jfy133/MEx-IPA/assets/docs/documentation.md

 ### What is the difference between the 'everything at 0' plots and the 'No Input data found' messages

 This is something to do with the way MaltExtract saves results.
-The both essentially mean the same thing: there are no alignments to that specific node.
+Both essentially mean the same thing: there are no alignments to that specific node in that sample.

 ### Why is the interactive plots a bit ugly with titles and axis labels?
 The `plotly` package is unfortunately not fully compatible with all `ggplot`